jvitku/physiology/statespace/README.md

 -------

 * Define and publish prosperity: MSD vs. MCR?
+* Publish prosperity over the ROS network as in the rl/sarsa?
 * How to store data (prosperity) for multiple nodes?
 * Support for randomized reset, e.g. in the `org.hanns.physiology.statespace.variables.AbsStateVariable#hardReset(boolean randomize)`.
 Currently, after reset the variable is put into the limbo area.